AVSystem/Anjay-lite/doc/sphinx/source/AdvancedTopics/AT-QueueMode.rst

 .. note::
     This example uses the POSIX function ``clock_nanosleep`` to simulate low-power mode.
-This call does not reduce the device’s actual power usage but illustrates how you can integrate real power management.
+This call does not reduce the device's actual power usage but illustrates how you can integrate real power management.

 First, let's define the callback that will be called when the status of the